dhruv575/PRISM/report.md

 - **EconLit:**
   ("portfolio optimization" OR "portfolio selection") AND ("risk measures" OR "risk metrics" OR "alternative risk premia") AND ("drawdown" OR "value-at-risk" OR "conditional value-at-risk" OR "tail risk" OR "drawdown range" OR "short selling") AND ("liquidity" OR "factor-based" OR "multi-factor" OR "factor selection" OR "factor exposure")

-This systematic search yielded 177 relevant articles across these databases.
-After analyzing this corpus of literature, we identified four key metrics that are commonly used in portfolio optimization but are underrepresented in traditional academic models: Sortino ratio, maximum drawdown, concentration penalty, and turnover costs.
+The search yielded 177 articles.
+After analyzing the articles, we identified four key metrics that we wanted to use on our optimization approach, specifically: Sortino ratio, maximum drawdown, concentration penalty, and turnover costs, all dsicussed in more detail below.

 ---